Famous Failed Startups: Lessons Learned from 5 Collapses

 🥈 Outcompeted

 The competitive nature of the market means that sometimes, despite having a good product, a startup can be outperformed by a competitor.
-Approximately 19% of startups fail because they get outcompeted.
+Approximately 19% of start-ups fail because they get outcompeted.

 💲 Pricing and Cost Issues